Baking ryebread with sour dough

 (say late evening)

 Unlike yeast dough a sour dough doesn't raise quickly.
-It will take several hours before there's noticable change in volume.
+It will take several hours before there's a noticable change in volume.
 Once that happens, say after 9 hours, mix the syrup into the ale.
-Heat the ale a little bit if necessary to mix it properly.
+Heat the ale luke warm if necessary to mix it properly.
 Then mix the liquid into the bowl with the dough.
 Mix for a few minutes to achieve a gooey texture.
-Now mix in the rye flour as to achieve a very thick porridge solid enough that your wodden spoon won't tip over when stabbed into the dough.
+Now mix in the rye flour as to achieve a very though porridge, solid enough that a wodden spoon won't tip over if you ram it into the dough.

 • 1 pint of ale